Origin of Coronal Extreme Ultraviolet Shockwaves without a Coronal Mass Ejection Event: Methodology

 The CME catalog, containing all CMEs manually identified since 1996, was sourced from the Large Angle and Spectrometric Coronagraph \citep[LASCO;][]{Brueckner1995} onboard SOHO.
 This CME catalog is generated and maintained at the CDAW Data Center by NASA and The Catholic University of America in cooperation with the Naval Research Laboratory.
-We mainly looked at two aspects of relevant CMEs: linear speed and mass.
-The linear speed is found by fitting a straight line to the height-time measurements and serves as an average speed within the LASCO FOV.
+We mainly examined two aspects of associated CMEs: their linear speed and mass.
+The linear speed is found by fitting a straight line to the height-time measurements and represents a mean speed across the LASCO field of view.
 The mass estimates, while very uncertain, have a representative value that remains quasi-constant after traveling the first several solar radii; if the CME fades within this distance, the mass measured at the last time is used.
-Computationally, these mass values are found using equations from observed Thomson Scattering of white light from the outer edge of the CME plasma \citep{Gopalswamy2024}.
+Computationally, these mass values are found using equations from observed Thomson scattering, which measures white light scattered from electrons at the outer edge of the CME plasma \citep{Gopalswamy2024}.